Sea Caves/Ice Caves

-A great place to start your visit is the Northern Great Lakes Visitor Center which is open 7 days/week, located near the intersection of Hwy 2 and Hwy 13 - a perfect starting point for your trip along the Wisconsin Lake Superior Scenic Byway.
+A great place to start your visit is the Northern Great Lakes Visitor Center which is open 7 days/week, located near the intersection of Highway 2 and Highway 13 - a perfect starting point for your trip along the Wisconsin Lake Superior Scenic Byway.

-In summer, there are lots of ways to view the caves including:
+In warmer months, there are lots of ways to view the caves including:

 - Hike the mainland trail above the caves